tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 - in preparing data from databases of record for aggregation,
 - during data aggregation,
 - individually on single Darwin Core records,
-- or fragments of Darwin Core (Wieczorek et al. 2012) records within a data capture interface,
+- on fragments of Darwin Core (Wieczorek et al. 2012) records within a data capture interface,
 - in sequence in a processing pipeline of Darwin Core records, or
 - in parallel in a processing pipeline of Darwin Core records, or
 - in a workflow environment that produces lists of unique values of InformationElements for each Test, executes the Test on the unique values, and then maps the results back out into rows in the dataset.

-Data may be presented to an execution framework as Flat Darwin Core, or as Structured Darwin Core, or in another structure that can be mapped to the InformationElements of relevant Tests.
-The commonalities the Tests support are clearly defined specific tests which produce standard outputs from input Information Elements onto which domain specific terms (i.e., Darwin Core) are mapped.
+Data may be presented to an execution framework as [Simple Darwin Core](https://dwc.tdwg.org/simple/), or as Structured Darwin Core, or in another structure that can be mapped to the InformationElements of relevant Tests.
+The commonalities the Tests support are clearly defined specific Tests, which produce standard outputs from input Information Elements onto which domain specific terms (i.e., Darwin Core) are mapped.

 Multiple sequential and parallel workflows that process streams of data are possible.
-One possible workflow for test execution is to group the unique values of applicable InformationElements within a bdqffdq:MultiRecord from each Validation or Measure Test, and then execute the Validation or Measure Tests on the unique values, and then de-aggregate the results back to each bdqffdq:SingleRecord.
-This is analogous to performing tests as SQL queries.
+One possible workflow for Test execution is to group the unique values of applicable InformationElements within a bdqffdq:MultiRecord from each Validation or Measure Test, and then execute the Validation or Measure Tests on the unique values, and then disaggregate the results back to each bdqffdq:SingleRecord.
+This is analogous to performing Tests as SQL queries.
 Another possible workflow is to present each data record sequentially to all of the Validation and Measure Tests.
-Yet another is to split the data into streams by Information Element, and then, in parallel, present data in each streams to relevant tests.
+Yet another is to split the data into streams by Information Element, and then, in parallel, present data in each streams to relevant Tests.

 ### 6.3 Considerations for Test Execution (normative)

-Many Tests invoke external bdq:sourceAuthorities, some of these are downloadable vocabulary files, others are webservices with changing data.
+Many Tests invoke external bdq:sourceAuthorities, some of these are downloadable vocabulary files, others are web services with changing data.

 Implementations of Tests SHOULD locally cache the results of calls to remote web services, particularly if they operate on a sequence of bdqffdq:SingleRecords instead of operating on distinct values of bdqffdq:InformationElements.
 Data sets typically contain many repeated values, and remote web services SHOULD NOT be subject to repeated requests using the same question.

 Some source authorities are highly stable small vocabularies.
 Implementers MAY choose to query a local copy of such a vocabulary, even if a remote service is specified in a bdq:sourceAuthority for a Test.
-Implementers SHOULD monitor for changes to that vocabulary and update local data when changes occur.
+Implementers SHOULD monitor for changes to that vocabulary in the authoritative source and update local data when changes occur.

 ### 6.4 Order of Test Execution.

 #### 6.4.1 Phases: Pre-Amendment, Amendment, Post-Amendment (normative)

-Tests MAY be run in a Pre-Amendment phase, Amendment phase, and Post-amendment phase.
+Tests MAY be run in Pre-Amendment, Amendment, and Post-amendment phases.

 #### 6.4.1.1 Explanation of Phases (non-normative)

 A good practice for executing the BDQ Core Tests is to follow a sequence that begins by executing all bdqffdq:SingleRecord Validation and Measure Tests in a pre-amendment phase.
 Then, to execute all Amendment Tests in an amendment phase.
-Finally, re-run all Validation Tests on the data with the proposed changes asserted by the Amendments applied to the data in a post-amendment phase.
+Finally, re-run all Validation and Measure Tests on the data with the proposed changes asserted by the Amendments applied to the data in a post-amendment phase.
 Such a sequence of phases allows assertions to be made first about the quality of the data as they were initially presented, and then about how much the quality of the data would be improved if all proposed changes from the Amendments were accepted.
-The order and method of running Validation and Measure tests within the pre-amendment and post-amendment phases is not specified by BDQ Core.
+The order and method of running Validation and Measure Tests within the pre-amendment and post-amendment phases is not specified by BDQ Core.
 Within pre-amendment and post-amendment phases, the Validation and Measures Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a dataset.

 #### 6.4.1.2 Phases and Quality Assurance (normative)

-It is RECOMMENDED, for Quality Assurance, with the current suite of BDQ Core Tests, to run all pertinent (to a Use Case) bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent MultiRecord Measures that return `COMPLETE` or `NOT_COMPLETE`.
+It is RECOMMENDED, for Quality Assurance with the current suite of BDQ Core Tests, to run all pertinent (to a Use Case) bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent MultiRecord Measures that return `COMPLETE` or `NOT_COMPLETE`.
 These Measures MAY be used as filters.
 Exclude records from the dataset until all MultiRecord Measure Tests return "COMPLETE".
 This, under the mathematical formulation of the Framework, is the assertion that the data are fit for the purpose of the selected UseCase.
-This process ensures that the data are fit for the intended use.
 This process MAY be performed in a single Validation and Measure phase without Amendments.
 This process MAY be performed on a post-amendment phase with all or selected proposed changes from Amendments accepted into the data stream.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
-Acceptance of proposals for changes to the data into a database of record MUST NOT be done blindly.

 #### 6.4.1.3 Phases and Quality Control (normative)

 Under Quality Control, bdqffdq:MultiRecord Measure Tests that return numeric values MAY be used to assess the prevalence of quality issues in the data with respect to the selected bdqffdq:UseCase.
 This MAY be done in a pre-amendment phase and again in a post-amendment phase with all proposed changes applied to the data stream to evaluate how much accepting proposed amendments would improve the data.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
-Acceptance of proposals for changes to the data into a database of record MUST NOT be done blindly.

-Numeric values from MultiRecord Measure tests under Quality Control MAY be used to identify areas of targeted work effort to improve data quality in a database of record for one or more UseCases.
+Numeric values from MultiRecord Measure Tests under Quality Control MAY be used to identify areas to target effort to improve data quality in a database of record for one or more UseCases.

 #### 6.4.2 Test Dependencies (normative)